Profit First for UK freelancers - header image of pots containing fans of 20 pound notes

 As the Christmas decorations went up, so did my dread.
 I’d tried to be good about setting aside tax for the January HMRC deadline.
 But, once again, I was raiding my personal savings to make up the difference.
 Why couldn’t I be more organised.
 Why?

 Hello.
 My name’s Helen and I was a business finance phobic.
-After five years as a freelancer, finance continued to be my Achilles heel.
-It brought back all the bewilderment of Maths class at school.
+Five years into being a freelancer my Achilles heel was finance.

 What sort of UK freelancer or business suits Profit First?

-Ever feel like you’re working incredibly hard but have nothing to show for it?
-Do you scramble around when it comes to paying the tax bills?
+Ever feel like you have nothing to show for all your hard work?
+Do you scramble around when it comes to paying your tax?
 Only have a vague grasp of how much it costs to run your business?
-Then this is the financial system for you.
+This is the financial system for you.

 The Profit First principle in a nutshell

-When your invoice is paid, instead of keeping it in one account, you divide it up into different areas.
+When an invoice is paid, instead of keeping it in one account, you divide it up into different areas.
 And you pay yourself a profit first, hence the name.
+You can also see it as Bonus First, if ‘profit’ means something different to you.

-The logically-minded may scoff, but the system is based on behavioural science and, more specifically, Parkinson’s Law which states:
+The idea is based on behavioural science and, more specifically, Parkinson’s Law which states:

 “Work expands so as to fill the time available for its completion.” – C. Northcote Parkinson

-It’s why if our deadline is in ten days’ time, we’ll take ten days to do it.
 It also applies to our relationship to scarcity.
-Profit First creator Mike Michalowicz talks about how careless we are with a full tube of toothpaste compared to how we squeeze out every last drop by the end.
+Profit First creator Mike Michalowicz talks about how careless we are with a full tube of toothpaste compared to one that’s nearly finished.

-When we see a zero balance in our business account, it makes us more frugal about running our business.
+When we see a zero balance, it makes us more frugal.
 The truth is we don’t have zero.
 We’ve squirreled away money for our bills and wages.
 But if it’s not obvious, our brain acts like we don’t have as much.

-I’d recommend buying or borrowing the book Profit First by Mike Michalowicz.
-It’s a pacey, honest and sometimes funny read, plus a great reference source.
+The book Profit First by Mike Michalowicz is a pacey, honest and sometimes funny read, plus a great reference source.

 The Profit First bank accounts you (theoretically) need